bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 ## Creating Your First Island

 If you've just created a new Bridgetown project, you're ready to take it to the next level.
-If you're upgrading from Bridgetown 1.2 or previous, you'll need to be using esbuild (not Webpack) and must update your base esbuild configuration.
-It's a snap!
-Just run:
+If you're upgrading from Bridgetown 1.2 or previous, you'll need to use esbuild (not Webpack) and update your base esbuild configuration:

 ```shell
 bin/bridgetown esbuild update